 Names are obtained from documents beginning with the Domesday Survey, completed 1086.
 Within the records, variations in spelling are common.

 As a matter of note, the ending ‘-sea’ for an existing place name was originally ‘-sey’, meaning mere, or lake.
-The style is preserved in Woodmansey, a village between Hull and Beverley, and elsewhere in the East Riding.
+The style is preserved in Woodmansey, a village between Hull and Beverley.
 Holderness once contained a number of meres, all products of the ice age.
 Of any consequence, only Hornsea Mere remains.

-The distance of the coastline in Roman times from that of today is sometimes put at around three-and-one-third miles, as calculated by Ernest Matthews, a civil engineer, in 1905.
+The distance of the coastline in Roman times from that of today is sometimes put at around three-and-one-third miles, as calculated by Ernest Romney Matthews, a civil engineer, in 1905.
 Other estimates are more cautious – present rates of erosion would make the distance a little over two miles.

-Loss of communities along the silted northern edge of the Humber can be attributed to a series of estuarine inundations during the fourteenth century.
+Loss of communities along the south Holderness edge of the Humber can be attributed to a series of estuarine inundations during the fourteenth century.

 East Riding of Yorkshire Council displays a version at: